adaptive-democracy/hopeful-path/talks/talk.democracy.md

 layout: statement
 ---

-# Persistent *Documents*
+# Adaptive *Documents*

 ---

-# Persistently Democratic country
+# Adaptively Democratic country

 - needs a top-level constitution
-- Persistent Voting is flexible enough to choose one democratically!
+- Adaptive Voting is flexible enough to choose one democratically!

 ---